Skip to main content

 Distinguished Scholarship

-To apply, submit (1) an Application for Admission by February 1st, (2) ACT/SAT scores through the February test date during senior year, (3) complete the General Scholarship Application prior to February 1st, and (4) complete the University Honors Program Application.
-Only eligible students will be able to access the Distinguished Scholarship Application (prior to February 1st).
-All applications are available at: https://unomaha.academicworks.com/.
+To apply you must (1) be admitted to UNO by February 1st, (2) submit ACT/SAT scores through the February test date during senior year, (3) complete the General Scholarship Application prior to February 1st, and (4) complete the University Honors Program Application.
+Eligible applicants will automatically considered for the Distinguished Scholarships and Honors Merit Scholarships.
+Applications are available at: https://unomaha.academicworks.com/.

 Back to top